 The results have been presented in exhibitions at the United Nations headquarters in New York City, in the Willy-Brandt Haus in Berlin, in Safra Square in Jerusalem and outdoors in Photo Is:rael in Tel Aviv, and also in the Ghetto Fighter's House Museum in northern Israel, as well as in Plac Solny in Wrocław, Poland, and an outdoor exhibit in Zurich.
 A show was also held outdoors along the Bondi Beach walkway during the HeadOn Photo Festival 2023.
-A major exhibition was held in the Jewish Museum and Tolerance Center Moscow on February 17, 2022 and will run until May 15th.
+A major exhibition was held in the Jewish Museum and Tolerance Center Moscow from February 17, 2022 until May 15th.
 More may be found, along with photographs in the "updates" page on this website.
 The project continues.

 The last survivors of the Holocaust still live among us.

 We photographers - art, portrait and documentary - can do one last thing for them and for us.

 We live in a time when the challenge of Holocaust remembrance grows in difficulty.

 The new waves of anti-Semitism coupled with studies pointing to a lack of basic knowledge about the Holocaust across an entirely new generation attest to the urgent need for material to illustrate and to educate that darkest period of modern history.

 The Lonka Project is an educational and artistic photographic collection created during 2019 that celebrates the resilience of Holocaust survivors and their power to live.